fwolfst/githug/README.md

 ## Installation
 To install Hghug

-    gem install githug
+    gem install hghug

-After the gem is installed, you can run `githug` where you will be prompted to create a directory.
+After the gem is installed, you can run `hghug` where you will be prompted to create a directory.
 Hghug should work on Linux, OS X and Windows.

 ## Commands